 The Library is open Monday through Sunday, and is staffed 87.5 hours a week.
 Students and residents may access the after-hours areas 24/7 via badge swipe.

-Library hours during holidays and breaks are posted in advance in the Library and on the Library’s website
+Library hours during holidays and breaks are posted in advance in the Library and on the Library’s website.
+Student Success Center and Historical Research Center hours may vary from Library hours.

 Library Website & Resources